capitalch/trace-new/docs/docs/cloud-setup/erlang-build-from-source.md

 What we are going to do
 {: .fs-6 }
-- We shall install the latest version of Erlang (25.1) on latest version of RabbitMQ server (3.11.2) on Ubuntu Jammy (22.04)
+- We shall install the latest version of Erlang (25.1)on Ubuntu Jammy (22.04)
 - The two blog articles [Compile Erlang from source](https://www.erlang.org/doc/installation_guide/install) and [Pre-requisites for Erlang compilation from source](https://blog.differentpla.net/blog/2019/01/30/erlang-build-prerequisites/) were useful.

 - download Erlang source and upload it to home folder of cloudjiffy from <http://www.erlang.org>.
 Its a tar file.